Route-Planner-Team/planner-front/README.md

 ## Config
 Insert your Google API Key, Route Planner API URL, and CORS Proxy Google Maps Api URL (only for WEB client) to the `config.js` file before running the app.

+## Developing components for web and mobile
+When developing components for both web and mobile make sure to suffix the web component's name with `.web.js` for web views.
+When importing the view make sure that you just import the screen name without anny suffix, this way react-native will automatically pick the component for the platform.